-In addition, many researchers has been formulated a conceptual model in performance measurement that is holistic and takes into consideration the social, political and cultural context in which local government operates but this models just advocates both by academics and consultants, such as the balance scorecard, performance value scorecard and Performance Pyramid, were based on rationalistic viewpoint which mainly ignored the power relationship and political bargaining process (Atkinson et al., 1997).
-These models didnøt show actual emphasis on various performance dimensions is linked to various stockholderøs interests.
-An ongoing study on the effectiveness of the local government in Malaysia found that local government officers and councilors indicated that they are largely responsible and accountable to the State and Federal agencies but the people they serve.
-On the other hand, the Public Complaints Bureau under Prime Ministerøs Department identified that about 17% of total complaints received are attributed to local governments throughout the country.
+In addition, many researchers have formulated their conceptual model in performance measurement that is holistic and takes into consideration the social, political and cultural context in which local government operates but these models although advocated both by academics and consultants, such as the balance scorecard, performance value scorecard and Performance Pyramid, was based on rationalistic viewpoint which mainly ignored the power relationship and political bargaining process (Atkinson & McCrindall, 1997).
+These models did not show actual emphasis on various performance dimensions which are linked to various stakeholders' interests.
+An ongoing study on the effectiveness of the local government in Malaysia found that local government officers and councilors indicated that they are largely responsible and accountable to the State and Federal agencies but not to the people they serve.
+On the other hand, the Public Complaints Bureau under the Prime Minister's Department identified that about 17% of total complaints received are attributed to local governments throughout the country.